 Montebello family desperately seeks safe return of French bulldog stolen at gunpoint

-A distraught Montebello family is desperately hoping for the safe return of their beloved two-year-old French bulldog named Jennifer that was taken from that at gunpoint over the weekend.
+A distraught Montebello family is desperately hoping for the safe return of their beloved two-year-old French bulldog named Jennifer that was taken at gunpoint over the weekend.

 They say that they had just left their apartment near Victoria and Wilcox avenues to go for a walk a little after 10 p.m. on Sunday evening when a hooded suspect approached them with a gun in hand.